USDepartmentofLabor/ui-claimant-experience-pilot/docs/adr/template.md

 ### Option 1

 - `+` A pro of the option
+- `±` A facet of the option that could be both positive and negative
 - `-` A con of the option

 ### Option 2

 - `+` A pro of the option
+- `±` A facet of the option that could be both positive and negative
 - `-` A con of the option

 ## Decision Outcome